 The Langkawi International Maritime & Aerospace Exhibition (LIMA) is one of the most consistently fascinating and high-quality airshows in Asia.
 With four hours of flying over the public days, featuring an appealing selection of Russian, Asian and European assets, it is easy to see why tens of thousands flock to the Malaysian resort island every other year.
-But as with all events in the region, information is lacking and aspects of the show’s organisation are unpredictable, bordering on bizzaire.
+But as with all events in the region, information is lacking and aspects of the show’s organisation are unpredictable, bordering on bizzare.
 These are our tips and recomendations to maximise your enjoyment of the show.

 - Tuesday PM (trade day): 2.5-hour flying display (MIEC)